fossasia/eventyay-tickets/doc/api/resources/submissions.rst

    :param event: The ``slug`` field of the event to fetch
    :query page: The page number in case of a multi-page result set, default is 1
    :query q: Search through submissions by title and speaker name
+   :query anon: Send the ``anon`` parameter with any value to receive anonymised data even when you have permissions to see the full data set.
    :query submission_type: Filter submissions by submission type
    :query state: Filter submission by state